Midfielder: False attacking midfielder

-The false attacking midfielder description has been used in Italian football to describe a player who is seemingly playing as an attacking midfielder in a 4–3–1–2 formation, but who eventually drops deeper into midfield, drawing opposing players out of position and creating space to be exploited by teammates making attacking runs; the false-attacking midfielder will eventually sit in a central midfield role and function as a deep-lying playmaker.
-The false-attacking midfielder is therefore usually a creative and tactically intelligent player with good vision, technique, movement, passing ability, and striking ability from distance.
+The false attacking midfielder (falso trequartista, in Italian – not to be confused with trequartista or false ten) description has been used in Italian football to describe a player who is seemingly playing as an attacking midfielder in a 4–3–1–2 formation or a 4–4–2 diamond, but who eventually drops deeper into midfield, drawing opposing players out of position and creating space to be exploited by teammates making attacking runs; the false-attacking midfielder will eventually sit in a central midfield role and function as a deep-lying playmaker.
+The false-attacking midfielder is, therefore, usually a creative and tactically intelligent player with good vision, technique, movement, passing ability, and striking ability from a distance.
 They should also be a hard-working player, who is able to read the game and help the team defensively.
-Wayne Rooney has been deployed in a similar role, on occasion; seemingly positioned as a number 10 behind the main striker, he would often drop even deeper into midfield to help his team retrieve possession and start attacks.
+Riccardo Montolivo and Thiago Motta, among other players, were occasionally used in this role under Italy manager Cesare Prandelli, with his system essentially resembling a 4–1–3–2 formation.
+Wayne Rooney has been deployed in a similar role, on occasion during his time under Alex Ferguson at Manchester United; seemingly positioned as a number 10 behind the main striker, he would often drop even deeper into midfield to help his team retrieve possession and start attacks.